hetmanskyi-cloud/AWS/terraform/modules/alb/README.md

 ### Notes

-- In dev environments, HTTPS and WAF are disabled to reduce costs and simplify testing.
+- In dev and stage, HTTPS is not required, and HTTP traffic is routed directly to the target group.
+- In prod, HTTPS is enforced with SSL certificates, and HTTP traffic is redirected to HTTPS.
-- In stage and prod, all security and monitoring features are enabled to ensure production-grade reliability and compliance.
+- WAF is disabled in dev to reduce costs and noise, but enabled in stage and prod for security and compliance.

 ---

 ### Future Improvements

 1. Add support for additional listeners or target groups for complex routing scenarios.
-2. Include optional NAT Gateway integration for backend services.
-3. Enhance monitoring with custom metrics for ALB performance.
+2. Enhance monitoring with custom metrics for ALB performance.

 ---